r0zetta/anomaly_simulation/README.md

 The attacker's "aggressiveness" is defined by the `compromised_modifier` variable in the `game_space` class.
 Higher values make it more likely that the attacker will compromise systems.

 You can use this simulation to generate data (without showing the visual output) by running `generate_data.py`.
-This script will continually run simulations for 2016 steps, with random `comrpomised_modifier` values and write the resulting output to sequentially numbered files under a directory named **saves**.
+This script will continually run simulations for 2016 steps, with random `compromised_modifier` values and write the resulting output to sequentially numbered files under a directory named **saves**.
 The data is written in json format.